rmilrad/mobile-challenge/README.md

 [Nodejs][nodejs] on the backend in our [docker][docker] based microservices.
 Our UX currently targets the IOS platform but as we expand we will move to android based UXs and responsive web applications.

 Our challenge is to create a web based UI and backend API that reads and stores contact information.
-The web frontend/server must be a separate process/service fromt he backend api.
+The web frontend/server must be a separate process/service from the backend api.
 In other words, decouple the UI from the data service.

 ## Minimum Challenge Requirements
 We would like a minimum  capability.
 These are: